-Throwing, Handwork, Sculpture and Mould-making.
+Throwing, Handwork, Sculpture and Decorative techniques.
 The Craft of learning to decorate clay is very exciting and has many aspects that we explore.
 Glazes, Slips, the notion of “Naked-Clay” and many more areas are worked-with.

 There is a comprehensive library of Ceramic Literature.
 A fantastic museum collection of African Ceramics, which is housed at the School.

 Most of the regular classes are taught by Kim, but it is not uncommon to have “guest” teachers – who are specialists in their specific areas – who come and run workshops and classes in areas where their experience is valued and respected.

 We have electric and raku kilns.
 We also explore surface treatments such as sawdust firing etc.

 My classes currently will continue at my Yeoville school until we move into our new building in July or August of this year 2021.